Viaduct arches / Mile of arches

 Until the opening of the railway line over the Brenner Pass on 24 August 1867, Innsbruck was a terminus station of regional importance.
 The new, spectacular Brenner railway across the Alps connected the northern and southern parts of the country as well as Germany and Italy.
 The new Brenner road had already opened the year before.
 The Alps had lost their divisive character and their terror for transit, at least a little.
 While an estimated 20,000 people crossed the Brenner in 1865, three years later in the first full year of operation of the railway line there were around ten times as many.
 In addition, a whole flood of goods found their way across the new north-south axis, boosting trade and consumption.

-The second obstacle that had to be overcome to unify the country was the Arlberg.
-The first plans for a railway line that would connect the region around Lake Constance with the rest of the Danube Monarchy were made as early as 1847, but the project was repeatedly postponed.
-In 1871, food export bans due to the Franco-Prussian War led to a famine in Vorarlberg because food could not be delivered quickly enough from the east of the vast empire to the far west.
-Nevertheless, the economic crisis of 1873 delayed construction once again.
-It was not until seven years later that the decision was made in parliament to realise the railway line.
-In the same year, the complicated construction work began to the east and west of the Arlberg massif.
-38 torrents and 54 avalanche danger points had to be built with 3100 structures in precarious weather conditions in the alpine terrain.
-The most remarkable achievement was the ten-kilometre-long tunnel, which carries two tracks.
+The second alpine obstacle that had to be overcome for territorial unity was the Arlberg.
+Initial plans for a railway line connecting the Lake Constance region with the rest of the Danube Monarchy existed as early as 1847, but the project was repeatedly postponed.
+In 1871, export bans on food due to the Franco‑Prussian War led to famine in Vorarlberg, because supplies could not be transported quickly enough from the eastern parts of the vast empire to the far west.
+The economic crisis of 1873 delayed construction yet again.
+Only seven years later did parliament decide to realize the railway line.
+In the same year, complex construction work began east and west of the Arlberg massif.
+A total of 38 mountain streams and 54 avalanche-prone zones had to be secured with 3,100 structures under precarious alpine weather conditions.
+The most remarkable achievement was the ten-kilometer-long tunnel carrying two tracks.
+On June 30, 1883, the last transport of mail by horse-drawn carriage departed from Innsbruck to Landeck in a ceremonially mournful setting.
+The very next day, the railway took over this service.
+With the opening of the railway from Innsbruck to Landeck and the final completion of the Arlberg Railway to Bludenz in 1884—including the breakthrough of the Arlberg tunnel—Innsbruck was once again definitively established as a transport hub between Germany and Italy, France, Switzerland, and Vienna.
+In 1904 the Stubai Valley Railway, and in 1912 the Mittenwald Railway, were opened.
+Both projects were planned by Josef Riehl (1842–1917).

 The railway was worth its weight in gold for tourism.
 It was now possible to reach the remote and exotic mountain world of the Tyrolean Alps.
 Health resorts such as Igls and entire valleys such as the Stubaital, as well as Innsbruck city transport, benefited from the development of the railway.
 1904 years later, the Stubai Valley Railway was the first Austrian railway with alternating current to connect the side valley with the capital.
 On 24 December 1904, 780,000 crowns, the equivalent of around 6 million euros, were subscribed as capital stock for tram line 1.
 In the summer of the following year, the line connected the new districts of Pradl and Wilten with Saggen and the city centre.
 Three years later, Line 3 opened the next inner-city public transport connection, which only ran to the remote village in 1942 after Amras was connected to Innsbruck.